Details of the Permanent Brevet Program

 11. Any given Permanent route can be ridden more than once each year.

 12. A "General Event Form & Waiver" must be completed, signed and submitted to the Permanent Coordinator BEFORE the permanent.
 (Details below)

 14. Members can begin their quest for the BC-12 award at any time during the year.
-When the 12 months of successful permanents (can include ACP and RM rides) is completed, the member can apply for the award by contacting the permanents coordinator in charge of verifying the rides - currently Bob Koen.
+When the 12 months of successful permanents (can include ACP and RM rides) is completed, the member can apply for the award by contacting the permanents coordinator.
 The 12 month medal changes yearly on January 1 - successful 12 month candidates will be credited with the award on the date of the final (the 12th) ride.
 Medals are awarded annually at the spring social in early March.

 15. Permanents can be cycled anywhere in the world.
 They can be pre-existing Permanent or brevet routes recognized by, for example, Audax UK or Randonneurs USA.
 Permanents outside of BC can also be new routes designed following the same procedure as new routes within BC.
 (Details below).
 In every case the route must be approved by the BC Randonneurs Permanents Coordinator.
 To qualify for the BC-12 award, the majority of the permanents and brevets must be cycled in BC (i.e. at least seven).

 16. Existing permanent routes can be modified to start somewhere in the middle or to ride a route in reverse.
 This involves modifying the control card.
 See: Starting in the Middle & Reverse Direction Permanents.